-The petit Palais is literally the name for “the small palace”.
-You will find this museum just near the seine and the Alexandre III bridge.
-And indeed, it is a real palace, as the architecture on the inside and the outside is magnificient.
+The Petit Palais is literally the name for “the small palace”.
+You will find this museum just near the Seine and the Alexandre III bridge.
+And indeed, it is a real palace for the architecture on the inside and the outside is magnificent.

 The many works of the museum (sculptures, paintings, tapestries, objets d’art, icons) offer a wide artistic panorama of the fine arts.

-Finally, I can say that it is one of the best place to visit in Paris.
-The architecture, the permanent collection and the temporary exhibitions are awesome.
-Please go there !
-You won’t regret it ?
+Finally, I can say that it is one of the best places to visit in Paris.
+The architecture, the permanent collection, and the temporary exhibitions are awesome.
+Please go there!
+You won’t regret it!